 - Applications are due on the SMAANZ Abstract due date and can be submitted via the SMAANZ website.

 - The SMAANZ 3MT Award Committee, chaired by a SMAANZ Board member, will review all submissions alongside a panel of two other reviewers, and this panel will recommend three finalists to deliver their presentation at the SMAANZ Conference.

 - The three finalists will then be judged at the conference by the same panel of three judges based upon their delivery of their presentation during the session.

 - The conferral of the award is dependent on the quality of submissions, and thus the Award Committee/Board reserves the right not to choose any finalists in a given year in advance of the conference.

 Conditions of the Award

-- The successful applicant is also expected to prepare a summary article about their research for the SMAANZ Newsletter or associated communication.
-They may be invited to submit a manuscript to the Sport Management Review to be reviewed for possible publication after the usual blind peer review process.
+- The winner is also expected to prepare a synopsis of their research for the SMAANZ Newsletter or associated communication.

 - The award will consist of (AUD)$500 and a certificate presented during the conference.